facebook/create-react-app/packages/react-scripts/template/README.md

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need these defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).

+## What JavaScript Features Can I Use?

+Most ES6 features are safe to use.
+If you so desire, you may view the [babel configuration here](https://github.com/facebookincubator/create-react-app/blob/master/packages/babel-preset-react-app/index.js).

+Not all ES6 features are transpiled to ES3/ES5 or polyfilled, however.
+This is intentional to keep build sizes down.
+The following ES6 features are polyfilled on your behalf: `Object.assign`, `Promise`, and `fetch`.
+Therefore, if you are supporting older browsers, you may consider using `babel-polyfill` or a service like [polyfill.io](https://polyfill.io).

+If you need tight control over which browsers to support, you may consider watching [PR #1249](https://github.com/facebookincubator/create-react-app/pull/1249), which enables user specified browser support, voiding the need for extra polyfill services/etc.

 ## Can I Use Decorators?